sky111144/EasyType/README.md

 EasyType.isObject({}); // true
 EasyType.isObject({ "key": "hello world" }); // true

+// 2.
+Determine whether it is Empty Object EasyType.isEmptyObject({}); // true

 // 3.
-Determine whether it is Empty Object EasyType.isEmptyObject({}); // true

-// 5.
-Determine whether it is Function EasyType.isFunction(function () {}); // true

-// 7.
 Determine whether it is WeakSet EasyType.isWeakSet(new WeakSet()); // true

-// 9.
+// 4.
 Determine whether it is WeakMap EasyType.isWeakMap(new WeakMap()); // true

-// 10.
+// 5.
 Determine whether it is Math EasyType.isMath(Math); // true

-// 11.
+// 6.
 Determine whether it is RegExp EasyType.isRegExp(/hello world/g); // true

-// 12.
+// 7.
 Determine whether it is Promise EasyType.isPromise(new Promise(function () {})); // true

-// 13.
+// 8.
 Determine whether it is JSON EasyType.isJSON(JSON); // true

-// 14.
+// 9.
 Determine whether it is ArrayBuffer EasyType.isArrayBuffer(new ArrayBuffer()); // true

-// 15.
+// 10.
 Determine whether it is Date EasyType.isDate(new Date()); // true
 ```